H. H. The Rajah's College, Pudukkottai: History

 During the tenure of Mr. S. T. Ramachandra Sasthiri, as the Principal (1912 – 1920) courses like history, chemistry, mathematics, accountancy, Tamil and Sanskrit were taught to the students.
-In the year 1920, after the introduction of the science subjects in the Madras University at PUC Level, this college attained the state of self sufficiency to some extent.
-In the year 1921, a boys' hostel was built at the southern side of the college play ground.
+A hostel for boys was constructed in 1921.
 In order to provide vocational training (technical skills) to the students, motor rewinding course was offered in 1928.
-Later, this course was changed into two years technical course for producing the engineering graduates.

-Madras University affiliation

-In 1946, the Welfare Committee of the Madras University granted permission to this college to start the UG Courses.
-Then the subjects like Economics, History, and Mathematics were taught at the UG Level.
-The college started functioning as the first UG Degree College, affiliated to Madras University, in June 1946.
-Pudukkottai Samasthanam (The Kingdom of Pudukkottai) was annexed with the Trichy District in Madras Presidency in 1948.
-Since then the college, under the control of the Director of People's Education, Madras Presidency was declared as the Government College.
-B.Com.
-Degree Course was started in 1949.

-In 1959, Chemistry was introduced as an elective subject in the UG Science Degree Courses.
-In addition to it, separate buildings with One Lakh, were built for the Physics and Chemistry Laboratories.
-B.Sc.
-Physics and B.Sc.
-Botany Degree Courses were started in the year 1961 and 1968 respectively.
+In 1946, graduate courses were introduced and the college was affiliated with the Madras University.
 In the year 1968, M.Com.
 Degree Course was started in the college.
-And so the college was promoted as the First-Grade PG College of Pudukkottai.
 B.A.
 English was first started in the year 1980.
 Subsequently, M.A.
 History and M.Sc.
 Mathematics were introduced in 1981 and 1982 then in 1984, B.Com. degree course was offered in the Evening College Stream.

-Bharathidasan University affiliation

-H.H.
-The Rajah's College was affiliated to the Bharathidasan University Trichirappalli in 1982.
-A sum of Rupees Two Lakhs was spent for building the compound wall around the college playground.
-From the academic year 1989–1990, M.Phil.
-Course was offered in Both M.Com. and M.A.
-(History) Degree Courses.
-Because of this the college attained another glorious mile stone in its pursuit of growth and development.
-M.A.
+The H.H.
+The Rajah's College was affiliated with the newly established Bharathidasan University Trichirappalli in 1982.
+From the academic year 1989–1990 onwards, M.Phil., M.Com. and M.A.
+(History) courses were introduced followed by M.A.
 Economics and B.Sc.
-Physical Education courses were started between 1990 and 1991.
-Ph.D.
-Full Time course was introduced in the department of History between 1992 and 1993.
-B.Sc.
+Physical Education in 1990-91.
+Ph.D. courses were introduced between 1992 and 1993 and B.Sc.
 Computer Science was offered in 1996.